-The requirements are aimed at improving and maintaining service levels at all service touch points in the tourism value chain, as well as guiding the sector to achieve the NTSS's objective of positioning South Africa as one of the top 20 global tourism destinations.
+The National Tourism Service Excellence Requirements are aimed at improving and maintaining service levels at all service touch points in the tourism value chain as well as guiding the sector to achieve the NTSS objective of positioning South Africa as one of the top 20 global tourism destinations.

 Previously the tourism value chain in South Africa did not have integrated standards and norms, and this contributed to inconsistencies in service levels.

 Research conducted in 2009 identified inconsistent service levels and a lacking culture of complaining about poor service as critical challenges in the sector.

-The Service Excellence Requirements will provide a yardstick that will be used by all tourism service providers in the value chain to deliver quality service and experiences that equal or surpass world standards.
+The Service Excellence Requirements will provide a yardstick to be used by all tourism service providers in the value chain to deliver quality service and experiences that equal or surpass world standards.

-The South African Bureau of Standards (SABS) developed the standards on behalf of the tourism sector and benchmarked them against international requirements.
-The requirements have four key focus areas namely marketing, products, delivery of service, and monitoring and evaluation.
+The South African Bureau of Standards developed the standards on behalf of the tourism sector and benchmarked them against international requirements.
+The requirements have four key focus areas, namely marketing, products, delivery of service, and monitoring and evaluation.

-The Deputy Minister also introduced a National Service Excellence campaign under the theme Excellent Service Starts with Me.
+The department also introduced a National Service Excellence campaign under the theme "Excellent Service Starts with Me".
 The campaign is aimed at creating awareness and educating consumers and tourism product owners about the requirements.
-It was rolled out in the nine provinces from July 2012.